 Nauto, pursuant to its legitimate interests and those of its customers and their users, may also share Nauto Data in the circumstances described above.
 Such sharing might also be required in order for Nauto to perform its contractual obligations in its customer agreements.
 Such Nauto Data sharing may also occur in the following circumstances:

 Changes to Business Structure: In the event Nauto is involved in a merger, acquisition, bankruptcy, dissolution, reorganization, sale of some or all of Nauto’s assets, financing, acquisition of all or a portion of our business, a similar transaction or proceeding, or steps in contemplation of such activities (e.g. due diligence).

 Fraud and Illegal Activity: Nauto may share Nauto Data to enforce our rights, prevent fraud and for safety.
 This is in order to protect and defend the rights, property, or safety of us or third parties, including enforcing contracts or policies, or in connection with investigating and preventing fraud.

 Nauto takes security seriously.
-We take various physical, administrative, and technological steps to transmit your data securely including HTTPS, TLS/SSL protocol, AES and RSA data encryption.
-These steps take into account the nature of the information we collect, process and store, and the current state of technology.
-The Nauto cloud is supported by customer authorised third-party vendors and service providers which process and store information in compliance with this Policy and any other appropriate confidentiality and security measures.
+Nauto maintains administrative, technical, and physical safeguards designed to protect the privacy and security of the Biometric Information that it collects.
+These safeguards take into account the nature of the information we collect, process and store, and the current state of technology.
+The Nauto cloud is supported by customer authorized third-party vendors and service providers that process and store information in compliance with this Policy and any other appropriate confidentiality and security measures.